Reuh/anselme/ideas.md

 Default arguments and initial variables values should pass the value check associated with the variable / parameter.
 Issue: dispatch is decided before evaluating default values.

+---

+Multiline string and comments?

+---

+Error on undefined struct/table key?
+I copied the Lua behavior but maybe not useful here.

 # Can be done later

+Translation.

+Do some more fancy scope work to allow the translation to access variables defined in the translation file?

+---

 Server API.